 Just a Few Steps Away from Mastering Kubernetes…

 Kubernetes is extremely powerful but has a steep learning curve.
 We hope this compilation of tutorials will help you make your next steps towards expertise in this important platform.

 You can help us grow and improve this list:

 Let us know using the form at the bottom of this page.

-Aqua Security is the largest pure-play cloud native security company, providing customers the freedom to innovate and run their businesses with minimal friction.
-The Aqua Cloud Native Security Platform provides prevention, detection, and response automation across the entire application lifecycle to secure the build, secure cloud infrastructure and secure running workloads wherever they are deployed.
-Aqua customers are among the world’s largest enterprises in financial services, software, media, manufacturing and retail, with implementations across a broad range of cloud providers and modern technology stacks spanning containers, serverless functions, and cloud VMs.
+Aqua Security is the largest pure-play cloud native security company, providing customers the freedom to innovate and accelerate their digital transformations.
+The Aqua Platform is the leading Cloud Native Application Protection Platform (CNAPP) and provides prevention, detection, and response automation across the entire application lifecycle to secure the supply chain, secure cloud infrastructure and secure running workloads wherever they are deployed.
+Aqua customers are among the world’s largest enterprises in financial services, software, media, manufacturing and retail, with implementations across a broad range of cloud providers and modern technology stacks spanning containers, serverless functions and cloud VMs.